The missouri delegation

 United States Senator josh hawley (r)

-First-term Senator Josh Hawley, who is up for re-election in 2024, is Missouri’s senior United States Senator and serves on the Armed Services Committee; the Homeland Security and Government Affairs Committee; the Small Business and Entrepreneurship Committee; and the Judiciary Committee.
+Second-term Senator Josh Hawley is Missouri’s senior United States Senator and serves on the Health, Education, Labor, and Pensions Committee; the Homeland Security and Governmental Affairs Committee; the Small Business and Entrepreneurship Committee; and the Judiciary Committee.
 A graduate of Stanford University with a law degree from Yale University, Senator Hawley is married and the father of three.
 He is a former Missouri Attorney General.

 Thomas Rank: F